derekrgreene/derekrgreene.com/README.md

 ## 🚀 Development (Local)

-To run the application locally without Docker:
+To run the application locally:

 1. Install dependencies:
    ```bash